Info-Commit: Information-Theoretic Polynomial Commitment: An Overview of

 Note that as long as

 the two rank requirements will be satisfied.
-Note also that without loss of generality, we can assume that $\lambda_i \neq \lambda_j$, $\theta_i \neq \theta_j$ and $x_i \neq x_j$ for $i\neq j$, since the verifier cannot benefit form receiving the same evaluation twice.
-Restricting the structure of $\Lambda$ and $\Theta$ as opposed to choosing them uniformly at random over $\mathbb{F}_q^{c\times s}$ would mean that the prover now has some side information about these matrices which he can utilize to bypass the verification test.
+Note also that, without loss of generality, we can assume that $\lambda_i \neq \lambda_j$, $\theta_i \neq \theta_j$ and $x_i \neq x_j$ for $i\neq j$, since the verifier cannot benefit from receiving the same evaluation twice.
+Restricting the structure of $\mathbfsl \Lambda$ and $\mathbfsl \Theta$ as opposed to choosing them uniformly at random over $\mathbb{F}_q^{c\times s}$ would mean that the prover now has some side information about these matrices which can be utilized to bypass the verification test.
 Fortunately, the analysis in Section \ref{sec:analysis} shows that this probability remains sufficiently small.

 It is left to convince the prover that \eqref{eqn:full_xy} holds.
 For this purpose, we designate a set $S\subseteq \mathbb{F}_q$ of prohibited values from which the elements $\lambda_i$ and $\theta_i$ can be chosen. ``{Prohibited}" means that in the evaluation phase, the verifier is not permitted to delegate the evaluation of the function $f$ at any member of $S$ to the prover.
 For instance, the verifier could provide an upper-bound $\xi$ on its input values to the prover, and then $S\subseteq \mathbb{F}_q$ could be chosen as a sufficiently large interval whose smallest member is strictly larger than $\xi$.